7 min read

 As codebases scale and AI becomes even more integrated into software development, the line between writing code and searching for it will continue to blur.
 Imagine typing a comment in your IDE and your search engine returns the code implementation instantly, complete with tests and documentation links.

-Final Thoughts: Don’t Just Search—Engineer Smartly
+Final Thoughts: Do Not Just Search, Engineer Smartly

 Top Takeaways (Recap)